 Cucumber mosaic is caused by a virus called Cucumber mosaic cucumovirus (CMV).
-This pest has the widest global host range of any plant virus.
+This disease has the widest global host range of any plant virus.

-It is mostly spread by aphids, but this disease can also be carried on shoes and garden tools and by seeds.
+It is mostly spread by aphids, but this disease can also be carried on shoes and garden tools and on seeds.
 It is most commonly seen on all cucurbits, except watermelon.

 Symptoms of cucumber mosaic

 Young infected leaves tend to cup downward.
 Mature leaves become severely mottled with light and dark green patches.
 Leaf midribs may become deformed with a zigzag growth.
 Due to the interference of photosynthesis, growth is stunted and fruits can be deformed with bumps.
 Cucumber mosaic can cause cucumbers to turn white.

 As prevalent as the mosaic virus is, planting resistant varieties is the best control.
 Once an outbreak occurs, all affected plants should be removed and thrown away.
 A reflective mulch can be used to repel aphid vectors.
 Chemical pesticides and insecticides have not been proven effective against cucumber mosaic.

 You can grow a surprising amount of food in your own yard.
 Ask me how!

 To help The Daily Garden grow, you may see affiliate ads sprouting up in various places.
 These are not weeds.
 Pluck one of these offers and, at no extra cost to you, I get a small commission that allows me to buy MORE SEEDS!